phalcon/documentation/docs/mvc-url.md

 ## Dynamic URLs

 Dynamic URLs are URLs that are generated dynamically i.e. based on the routes or URLs of your application.
-The [Phalcon\Mvc\Url][url] component offers an easy way to generate those URLs.
+The [Phalcon\Mvc\Url][url] component offers a way to generate those URLs.

 Depending on which directory of your document root your application is installed, it may have a base URI or not.
 For example, if your document root is `/var/www/htdocs` and your application is installed in `/var/www/htdocs/app` then your baseUri will be `/app/`.
 If you are using a VirtualHost or your application is installed on the document root, then your base URI is `/`.

-If you are unsure and want to find out what your base URI is, you can execute the following code in your application's
+If you are unsure and want to find out what your base URI is, you can execute the following code in your application's folder:
-folder:

 ```php
 <?php